GitHubJiKe/atomic-css-webpack-plugin/README.md

 };
 ```

-> with beyond config file, you will get below css classes:
+> with above config file, you will get below css classes:

 ```css
 .text-white {